Ken Hitchcock: Columbus Blue Jackets

 On November 22, 2006, Hitchcock and the Columbus Blue Jackets agreed to a three-year contract to become their new head coach.
-He coached his first game for the Blue Jackets on November 24 against his former team, the Philadelphia Flyers, a game Columbus lost, 3–2.
+He coached his first game for the Blue Jackets on November 24, against his former team, the Philadelphia Flyers, a game Columbus lost, 3–2.

 On July 9, 2008, the Blue Jackets announced that they had signed Hitchcock to a three-year extension to remain as their head coach.
 On February 19, 2009, the Blue Jackets earned Hitchcock his 500th career NHL win as a head coach by defeating the Toronto Maple Leafs.
-On April 8, 2009, Hitchcock secured the Blue Jackets' first ever postseason appearance with a 4–3 shootout win over the Chicago Blackhawks.
+On April 8, 2009, Hitchcock secured the Blue Jackets' first-ever postseason appearance with a 4–3 shootout win over the Chicago Blackhawks.
 Their playoff appearance would be a short one as they were swept in the Conference Quarterfinals by the Detroit Red Wings.

-On November 11, 2009, in Columbus in a 9–1 loss to the Detroit Red Wings, Hitchcock became the sixteenth NHL coach to reach the 1,000 game milestone.
+On November 11, 2009, in a 9–1 loss to the Detroit Red Wings, Hitchcock became the 16th NHL coach to reach the 1,000-game milestone.
 On February 3, 2010, the Blue Jackets relieved Hitchcock of his duties behind the bench and named assistant coach Claude Noël as the club's interim head coach.

 St. Louis Blues

 On November 6, 2011, the St. Louis Blues fired coach Davis Payne and hired Hitchcock in his place.
-On June 20, 2012, Hitchcock won the Jack Adams Award for NHL Coach of the Year.
+On June 20, 2012, Hitchcock won the Jack Adams Award as the NHL's best head coach.

 On February 12, 2015, Hitchcock earned his 693rd career regular season win in a 6–3 defeat of the Tampa Bay Lightning, passing Dick Irvin for sole possession of fourth place on the all-time coaching wins list.
-On March 12, 2015, Hitchcock earned his 700th career win as head coach in a 1–0 defeat of the Philadelphia Flyers.
+On March 12, Hitchcock earned his 700th career win as head coach in a 1–0 win over the Philadelphia Flyers.

 In the 2015–16 season, Hitchcock coached the Blues to the Conference Finals.
 Despite home ice advantage against the San Jose Sharks, the Blues were defeated in six games.
-On May 31, 2016, Hitchcock announced that he would retire from coaching at the end of the 2016-17 season.
-However, Hitchcock did not finish his planned last season with St. Louis.
-On February 1, 2017, the Blues announced that they had fired Hitchcock and promoted Mike Yeo to take his place.
-Hitchcock was fired one game before tying Al Arbour's record (782) for third most wins by an NHL head coach.
+On May 31, 2016, Hitchcock announced that he would retire from coaching at the end of the 2016–17 season.
+However, Hitchcock did not finish his planned last season with St. Louis as on February 1, 2017, Hitchcock was fired by the Blues and was replaced by Mike Yeo.
+Hitchcock was fired one game before tying Al Arbour's record (782) for third-most wins by an NHL head coach.